logto-io/docs/docs/docs/references/users/README.md

 :::note

-- **Unique**: Ensures the [uniqueness](https://www.postgresql.org/docs/current/ddl-constraints.html#DDL-CONSTRAINTS-UNIQUE-CONSTRAINTS) of the values entered into an attribute of a database table.
+- **Unique**: Ensures the [uniqueness](https://www.postgresql.org/docs/current/ddl-constraints.html#DDL-CONSTRAINTS-UNIQUE-CONSTRAINTS) of the values entered into a property of a database table.
-- **Required**: Ensures that the values entered an attribute of a database table can NOT be `NULL`.
+- **Required**: Ensures that the values entered a property of a database table can NOT be `NULL`.

 :::